 5 Tips for a More Sustainable Event

 With global conversations increasingly focused on climate change and resource conservation, reducing the environmental impact of events is no longer optional.
-Event planners understand this charge and must find ways to deliver memorable events while prioritizing sustainability.
+Event planners understand this charge and are seeking ways to deliver memorable events while prioritizing sustainability.

 Here are five strategies that can help you host more sustainable events.